Skip to content

 Two Asset objects match when their kind is equal and all kind-specific fields match exactly.

-The operator used in artifact relationship rules (SPA.asset ∈ SBA.allowedAssets) means: at least one entry in allowedAssets matches SPA.asset using the rules above.
+The operator used in artifact relationship rules (payment.asset ∈ SBA.allowedAssets) means: at least one entry in allowedAssets matches the payment asset using the rules above.

 PolicyGrant Wire Format